mmcclintock/thesis-ga/proposal/proposal.markdown

 allowed to grow they can evolve to become arbitrarily complex thus making GP better suited to modelling problems and machine learning.
-However this can also be a disadvantage because if a limit is not placed on the size of the trees the time-space requirements grow and the program can exhibit bad performance characteristics.
+However this can also be a disadvantage because if a limit is not placed on the size of the trees, the time-space requirements grow and the program can exhibit bad performance characteristics.

 Whilst genetic algorithms and genetic programming are arguably the